Last updated April 16, 2021

 - Due to restricted access to contraception, it is estimated that the pandemic will lead to 5 million unplanned pregnancies – of which 7 million will occur in low- and middle-income countries.
 Furthermore, for every 3 months the lockdown continues, the U.N.
 Population Fund (UNFPA) estimates that an additional 2 million women will be unable to access modern contraceptives.

-- Around the world, there has been an increase in police intervention for domestic violence cases; Google searches for domestic violence help have also increased.
+Though reported crime worldwide has decreased, there has been an increase in police intervention for domestic violence cases around the world, and Google searches for domestic violence help have increased.

 - In Ukraine, the number of calls to the National Hotline on Combatting Domestic Violence has increased by almost 26% in the first two weeks of quarantine.

 - UNFPA estimates that if the lockdown continues for 6 more months, an additional 31 million gender-based violence cases will occur.

 - In August, the Global Protection Cluster – a UNHCR-led network of NGOs and UN agencies providing protection to those affected by humanitarian crises – reported that gender-based violence was occurring at a higher incidence in 90% of its operations.

 - A review of studies from the United States, Australia, Argentina, Mexico, India, Italy, and Sweden found that on average domestic violence increased 7.8% across those seven countries after pandemic-related lockdowns were imposed in early 2020.

 The global economic downturn is disproportionately pushing women into poverty.

 It is estimated that the pandemic will push 96 million people into extreme poverty, and this poverty surge will widen the gender poverty gap with more women pushed into extreme poverty than men.
 Millions of women have either been forced to or have needed to stop working since the start of the pandemic.
 A UN report found that 53% of women suffered reduced work hours as compared to 31% of their male counterparts.